Grade-Level Retention Data, 2012-13

 Select from the following to view or download a report for a statewide report or a single campus, district, or education service center (ESC) region:

 To download a comma-delimited (.csv) file containing data for all campuses or all districts in the state, please choose from one of the following options.
-Please note that downloads may take a few minutes and file size may vary depending on the version of Microsoft Excel you are using.
+Please note that downloads may take a few minutes and file size may vary depending on the software you are using.

 For questions or comments, please email the Division of Research and Analysis, Accountability Research Unit, or contact the unit by phone at 512-475-3523.